Remembering Your “Why”

 What do you want to discover?
-Or hope to see?
+Or hope to see it?
 Why challenge yourself in this way?
 What would you like to overcome?
-What successes have you heard about in others, which you want to see for yourself?
+What successes have you heard about in others which you want to see for yourself?

-Keep your list of reasons in a location such as a small piece of paper in your wallet or purse, or in your phone calendar (with a reminder alert set) and read your list of reasons daily.
+Keep your list of reasons in a location, such as a small piece of paper in your wallet or purse or in your phone calendar (with a reminder alert set), and read your list of reasons daily.

 Make sure you’re eating enough!
 You may not be accustomed to eating much meat, and filling your whole plate with meat feels unusual.
 Be sure that you’re eating when you’re hungry and eating until you’re full.
-There’s no need to plan to eat at specific pre-arranged “meal times”.
-If you are not hungry, feel free to wait until you get hungry to eat, again.
+There’s no need to plan to eat at specific pre-arranged “meal times.”
+If you are not hungry, feel free to wait until you get hungry to eat again.

 Deep-diving into Carnivore-related books, websites, and podcasts and immersing oneself in information can help keep us connected to our goals, reasons for trying this way of eating, and benefitting from the available education and knowledge.

-I began my journey prior to the Revero site being launched, so I listened to Human Performance Outliers podcast or Carnivore Cast.
+I began my journey prior to the MeatRx site being launched, so I listened to Human Performance Outliers podcast or Carnivore Cast.

 It provides much-needed mental, emotional, and social support.
-Connection to other Carnivore helps you remember that your goal is part of a much larger movement, and feeling that kind of connection motivates you to stick to your goal.
+Connection to other Carnivores helps you remember that your goal is part of a much larger movement, and feeling that kind of connection motivates you to stick to your goal.